course-details-portlet

 The goal of the course is to:

-• Expose students to the state of the art in remote operations configurations
+• Expose students to the state of the art in configurations of remote operations in different contexts across different industries

 • Enable students to identify and critically assess the technical, organizational, and competence-related challenges in the design, planning, and use of remote operations